Yar-developer7788/TwitchChatSimulator/README.md

 This is simple twitch chat simulator with customizable nicknames and messages

 ### What is this?
-This is a fan project where you can create a simulation of a twitch chat
+This is a fun project where you can create a simulation of a twitch chat

 ### How i can improve project?
 You can fork the repository, improve some features, and make a pull request.